aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_table.md

 ## Function `for_each_ref`

-Apply the function to a reference of each key-value pair in the table.
+Apply the function to a reference of each key&#45;value pair in the table.

 <pre><code>public fun for_each_ref&lt;K, V&gt;(table: &amp;smart_table::SmartTable&lt;K, V&gt;, f: &#124;(&amp;K, &amp;V)&#124;)<br/></code></pre>